nning/transmission-rss/README.md

 ability to monitor RSS feeds and automatically add enclosed torrent links.

 It works with transmission-daemon and transmission-gtk (if the web frontend is enabled in the settings dialog).
-Sites like showrss.karmorra.info and ezrss.it or self-hosted seriesly instances are suited well as feed sources.
+Sites like showrss.info and ezrss.it or self-hosted seriesly instances are suited well as feed sources.

 A tool called transmission-add-file is also included for mass adding of torrent files.